 Receiving plenty of online compliments from strangers can work wonders for one’s lack of self-esteem.
 Maybe this is why active users on Tinder typically log in four times daily.

-36. Relationship statistics reveal that within the first year of dating, 85% of Tinder users say “I love you”.
+35. Relationship statistics reveal that 85% of Tinder users say “I love you within the first year of dating.”